lurto/docker_porfolio-pihole/README.md

 # My web profolio and Pihole docker

 This repo contains a web page at port 80 with my web profolio.
 On port 53 is my private dns sponsored by Pi-Hole™.
 On port 8080 is the admin panel for Pi-Hole™.
+The offical version can be found on http://luceiss.com

 ## Must know